top of page

 “Last night.”

-“But we don’t want to bury him!”
+“But we don’t want to bury him.”

 “We protect this forest,” Moffe said holding his arms open, “and we do so under the Assembly’s charge.
 So, I’m going to take you to them.
 If you run, the forest will swallow you.
 If you fight, you will die.
 If you come willingly, none of that will happen.
 I don’t know what the Mystic Assembly will say.
 But you need rest and healing, and that much my people can give you.
 So come; I will take you to a safe place where you can sleep in peace.
-Tomorrow we will travel to the Sacred Circle.”
+Tomorrow we travel to the Sacred Circle.”

 Cora sighed in rote acceptance.
 She was too tired to argue and too wrung out to care.